Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_1.rst

 Running Stage 1
 ---------------

+Now that you understand what each variable does, edit your config file as you like.
 With the configuration file created and stored in :code:`configs/stage_1_input_config.hustle`, create a simple .py or .ipynb script with the following contents:

 .. code-block:: bash